 Awards and Prizes

 Bjarne Ahlström Memorial Fund Prize 2020 for research in Clinical Neurology

-Scientific Journals: Nature Communications, mBio, PLOS Pathogens, Molecular Microbiology, Journal of Bacteriology, The International Journal of Medical Microbiology, Microbiology (Microbiology Society), Microbial Pathogenesis, Pathogens and Disease (FEMS), Virulence, Frontiers in Cellular and Infection Microbiology, Frontiers in Immunology, Frontiers in Pediatrics, Frontiers in Bioengineering and Biotechnology, Biomedicines, Pathogens, Journal of Innate Immunity, Journal of Immunology, Current Research in Microbial Sciences, Infection and Drug Resistance, Cell Systems, Heliyon (Cell Press), Journal of Neuroinflammation, Brain Research, Cellular and Molecular Neurobiology, Neurotoxicology and Teratology, Experimental and Molecular Pathology, eBioMedicine (The Lancet), Annals of Medicine, BMJ (British Medical Journal) Case Reports, BMC Journal of Biomedical Science, PLOS One.
+Scientific Journals: Nature Communications, mBio, PLOS Pathogens, Molecular Microbiology, Journal of Bacteriology, International Journal of Medical Microbiology, Microbiology (Microbiology Society), Microbial Pathogenesis, Pathogens and Disease (FEMS), Virulence, Frontiers in Cellular & Infection Microbiology, Frontiers in Immunology, Frontiers in Pediatrics, Frontiers in Bioengineering & Biotechnology, Journal of Innate Immunity, Journal of Immunology, Current Research in Microbial Sciences, Infection and Drug Resistance, Cell Systems, Heliyon (Cell Press), Journal of Neuroinflammation, Brain Research, Cellular and Molecular Neurobiology, Neurotoxicology and Teratology, Neuroscience Letters, Experimental and Molecular Pathology, eBioMedicine (The Lancet), Annals of Medicine, BMJ (British Medical Journal) Case Reports, BMC Journal of Biomedical Science, PLOS One.

 - Editor of the book on the subject Streptococcus pneumoniae, new volume for lab protocol based book series Methods in Molecular Biology, published by Springer.

 - Editor of the Section Clinical Infectious Diseases, part of the Encyclopedia of Infection and Immunity, published by Elsevier